Sisian: Modern history

 After World War I, Sisakan became part of the short-lived independent Republic of Armenia between 1918 and 1920.
 Following the Sovietization of Armenia in December 1920, Sisian was included in the breakaway Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh, who fought against the Bolsheviks and maintained an independent state between 26 April and 12 July 1921.

 After the Soviet Red Army entered the Zangezur region in July 1921, Sisakan along with the towns of Goris, Kapan and Meghri fell under Soviet rule.
 In 1930, Sisian became the centre of the newly founded Sisian raion.
 The town and the raion were known as Gharakilisa until 1935, and Sisavan between 1935–40.
 With the operation of the Vorotan Cascade during the 1960s, the town of Sisian witnessed rapid growth.
 Many industrial plants and service-providing firms were opened in the region.
-With the gradual development of the town, Sisian was turned into a city of republican subordination within the Armenian Soviet Socialist Republic.
+In 1974, Sisian received the status of a "city of regional subordination" within the Sisian shrjan of the Armenian Soviet Socialist Republic.
 The major urban plan of the city was adopted in 1976.
 An airstrip was opened in 1982 at the northeastern suburbs of the town, adjacent to the main north-south highway of Armenia.
 The Sisian airport no longer operates for civilian aviation and is currently the site of a joint Russian-Armenian military post.

 Following the independence of Armenia in 1991, Sisian was incorporated into the newly formed Syunik Province based on the 1995 administrative reforms.

 Geography

 Topography

-Sisian is located at the southeast of Armenia, in the mountainous region of historic Syunik.
-Surrounded with the Zangezur Mountains from the west and Bargushat Mountains from the south, the town is situated on the shores of Vorotan River, at an average height of 1600 above sea level, only 6 km south of the main highway that connects Armenia with the Republic of Artsakh and Iran.
-The Sisian river joins the Vorotan at the southern border of the town.
+Sisian is located in the southeast of Armenia, in the mountainous region of historic Syunik.
+Surrounded by the Zangezur Mountains from the west and the Bargushat Mountains from the south, the town is situated on the bank of the Vorotan River, at an average height of 1600 above sea level, only 6 km south of the main highway that connects Armenia with Iran and the region of Nagorno-Karabakh.
+The Sisian River joins the Vorotan at the southern border of the town.

 The Sisian mountain pass north of the town is at a height of 2345 meters, connecting the Vorotan plain at the east with the plains of Nakhichevan at the west.
 The 3563 meters-high Mount Ughtasar is overlooking at Sisian from the north, while the Mount Mets Ishkhanasar (3552 meters) is located 13 km east of the town.

 Climate

-Sisian has a humid continental climate (Dfb according to the Köppen climate classification system).
+Sisian has a humid continental climate (Dfb/Dwb according to the Köppen climate classification system).
 The average temperature in January is -6°C and +18°C in July.
 The annual precipitation level is around 489 mm.